clkx/sematic_search/README.md

-# Music Genre Classification with FastAPI
+# Semantic Search for AI Generate Music with FastAPI

 Access data with mongoDB using FastAPI as backend.
 * Store AI generate music with embedded prompt and audio.